Economics Faculty and Staff

 Graduate Teaching Fellow Distinguished Teaching Award, University of Oregon, 1985.

-Tennis, rooting for the Cubs and Mariners, and geyser gazing in Yellowstone.
+Attempting to slow the depreciation in my tennis game, rooting for the Cubs and Mariners, and geyser gazing in Yellowstone.